 Market Trading Risk.
 The Fund and the Underlying Fund face numerous market trading risks, including the potential lack of an active market for their shares. losses from trading in secondary markets, periods of high volatility and disruptions in the creation/redemption process.
 Unlike some ETFs that track specific indexes, the Fund does not seek to replicate the performance of a specified index.
 Index-based ETFs have generally traded at prices that closely correspond to NAV.
-However, ETFs that do not seek to replicate the performance of a specified index have a limited trading history and, therefore, there can be no assurance as to whether, and/or the extent to which an arbitrage mechanism will develop.
-ANY OF THESE FACTORS, AMONG OTHERS, MAY LEAD TO THE FUND'S SHARES TRADING AT A PREMIUM OR DISCOUNT TO NAV.
+However, ETFs that do not seek to replicate the performance of a specified index have a limited trading history and, therefore, there can be no assurance as to whether, and/or the extent to which. the Fund's or Underlying Fund's shares will trade at premiums or discounts to NAV.
+ANY OF THESE FACTORS, AMONG OTHERS, MAY LEAD TO THE FUND'S AND THE UNDERLYING FUND'S SHARES TRADING AT A PREMIUM OR DISCOUNT TO NAV.